Pattabhishekam (1999 film)

-Pattabhishekam is a 1999 Indian Malayalam-language comedy film directed by Anil–Babu and starring Jayaram, Mohini, Harisree Ashokan and Jagathy Sreekumar.
+Pattabhishekam is a 1999 Indian Malayalam-language action comedy film directed by Anil–Babu and starring Jayaram, Mohini, Harisree Ashokan and Jagathy Sreekumar.
 An elephant from Mangalamkunnu played the role of Lakshmikutty in the film.
 The film was a superhit at the box office success and became popular.
 After this film, Jayaram did other elephant-based films such as Aanachandam (2006) and Thiruvambadi Thamban (2012).

 This film inspired by the 1996 Hollywood film Larger Than Life.

 Plot

 Vishnu, a down on his luck man, comes into possession of Lakshmikutty, a cute but chaotic young elephant.
 Along with his friend Bhairavan, Vishnu tries find a way to solve his problems, which include a missing box of sacred ornaments, and the troubles caused by Lakshmikutty.
 They end up entering into the Ponnummadam Tharavadu, a well respected aristocratic family, in more ways than one, where Vishnu falls in love with Kalyani, the young heiress of the house, despite beginning on rocky terms.
 But everything changes when Vishnu and Bhairavan realiize that Valiya Thamburan, the silent, bedridden patriarch of the family, is the man who is in possession of that stolen ornament box.
 Aadhityan Thamburan, who wishes to become the next patriarch of the family, along with his cunning brother Balaraman, try everything in their might to foil Vishnu, who stands between them and the throne.
 Vishnu manages to save Valiya Thamburan from harm and reveals Balaraman, who was conspiring to become the next Thamburan himself, as the real culprit behind everything.
 He then manages to bring the stolen ornaments to the temple successfully with help from Bhairavan and Lakshmikutty.
 In the end, he unites with Kalyani, but then remembers that he still has to deal with Lakshmikutty and her antics.